kasthana112/SVG-LOGO/README.md

 // Add shape to SVG file based on user input
 // Add text to SVG file based on user input
  // Write SVG file to disk and print output message

+ Worked in study group with Cynthia, Ahmed, Jack, Tim, and Jacob